 One of the misconceptions about Cavendish bananas is that they are only grown for the export trade, which represents about 15% of global production.
 The assumption is that the remaining 85% consists of non-Cavendish bananas grown by smallholders.
 It’s not entirely true.

-According to the latest production stats published in FruiTrop, Cavendish cultivars account for more than 46% of the bananas grown in the world, which means that about 30% of the bananas grown for local and regional markets are Cavendish types.
+According to the 2012 production stats4 published in FruiTrop, Cavendish cultivars account for more than 46% of the bananas grown in the world, which means that about 31% of the bananas grown for local and regional markets are Cavendish cultivars.
 India alone produces more Cavendish bananas for its domestic market (10 m tonnes) than all the countries of Central America put together (7.4 m tonnes).
 Their productivity is one factor.
 Another is the large quantity of agronomic and post-harvest work done on the crop since the 1950s.
 But it’s also because Fusarium wilt has spread to most banana-producing countries (see map), making it difficult to grow cultivars that are susceptible to the various strains of the fungus collectively called races 1 and 2.
 In many cases, the easiest option has been to grow Cavendish cultivars.

 Replacing ‘Gros Michel’ with Cavendish cultivars solved the problem of the export industry, but because little was done to stop the spread of Fusarium wilt (see The spread of Fusarium wilt) we now have a situation in which every second banana is a Cavendish type.